veetilk/spp-website/_posts/2022-06-20-SPP-retreat-meeting.md

 There is no registration fee, and full board accommodation will be covered by SPP2137.

-To register for the retreat please send the application form by 25th July 2022 to Lisa Seitz: [sekretariat-e51@ph.tum.de](mailto:sekretariat-e51@ph.tum.de)
+To register for the retreat please send the application form by 14th August 2022 to Lisa Seitz: [sekretariat-e51@ph.tum.de](mailto:sekretariat-e51@ph.tum.de)

 Application form: [pdf]({{ site.baseurl }}/assets/2022-06-20-SPP2137-Application-Form.pdf), [doc]({{ site.baseurl }}/assets/2022-06-20-SPP2137-Application-Form.docx)